nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Things you should take note about the `find` command:**

 - Your keyword inputs are [case-insensitive](#case-insensitive)
+  - e.g. `cs2103` will match `cs2103`, `cS2103`, `Cs2103` and `CS2103`
-- The order of your inputs will not matter. e.g. `CS2103T Project` will match `Project CS2103T`
+- The order of your inputs will not matter.
+  - e.g. `CS2103T Project` will match `Project CS2103T`
-- Only full words will be matched e.g. `CS2103` will not match `CS2103T`
+- Your keywords will only be matched with full words
+  - e.g. `CS2103` will not match `CS2103T`
+- If your keywords match at least one word in an Event's `NAME` or `DESCRIPTION`, you should see it in the output.
-- Events matching at least one keyword will be returned (i.e. OR search). e.g. `CS2103T` will return `CS2103T Project`, `CS2103T Submission`
+  - e.g. `CS2103T` will match `CS2103T Project`, `CS2103T v1.3 Deadline`, etc.
-- Focuris will look for matching keywords only in the `NAME` and `DESCRIPTION` parameters.
+- Focuris will try to match your keywords with any Events by their `NAME` and `DESCRIPTION` parameters only.
 You can get more information about parameters [here](#212-parameter-summary).

 **What you should expect to happen:**